MicrosoftDocs/win32/desktop-src/SecCrypto/iscrdenr-getenrolledcertificatename.md

-﻿---
-Description: 'Retrieves the name of the certificate resulting from an earlier successful call to ISCrdEnr::enroll.' ms.assetid: 'e33b217a-b717-49bd-b0f3-3ba9229a0696'
-title: 'ISCrdEnr::getEnrolledCertificateName method'
 ---
+Description: Retrieves the name of the certificate resulting from an earlier successful call to ISCrdEnrenroll. ms.assetid: e33b217a-b717-49bd-b0f3-3ba9229a0696
+title: ISCrdEnrgetEnrolledCertificateName method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # ISCrdEnr::getEnrolledCertificateName method

-The **getEnrolledCertificateName** method retrieves the name of the certificate resulting from an earlier successful call to [**ISCrdEnr::enroll**](iscrdenr-enroll.md).
+The **getEnrolledCertificateName** method retrieves the name of the certificate resulting from an earlier successful call to [**ISCrdEnr::enroll**](/windows/win32/certenroll/?branch=master).

 This method can also be used to display the certificate in a dialog box.
-This method calls the [*CryptoAPI*](security.c_gly#-security-cryptoapi-gly) function [**CertGetNameString**](certgetnamestring.md).
+This method calls the [*CryptoAPI*](security.c_gly#-security-cryptoapi-gly) function [**CertGetNameString**](/windows/win32/Wincrypt/nf-wincrypt-certgetnamestringa?branch=master).

 ## Syntax